Wondering What to Plant? And Where to Find Plants in DC?

 They started off by just selling to florists in the city in 2015, but then their orchids came to be in such high demand that they began to sell straight to individual customers.
 Rumor has it that their orchid game is still the best in the city.

-Come here for classes and personalized help on taking care of your plants so that your personal garden can thrive!
+This is one of our favorite plant shops in DC for classes and personalized help on taking care of your plants so that your personal garden can thrive!

 Where is it located?
 1200 15th St NW, Washington, DC 20005